 - Make sure your butter and buttermilk are cold.
 You can even pop the butter and buttermilk in the freezer for 10 minutes to ensure it's very cold.

-- Use fresh baking soda!
+- Use fresh baking soda.
 This is what makes the bread rise.
-To test your baking soda, add ¼ teaspoon baking soda in a cup then add 2 teaspoons vinegar.
+To test your baking soda, add ¼ teaspoon of baking soda to a cup, then add 2 teaspoons of vinegar.
 If the mixture doesn't bubble, it's time to replace your baking soda.

 - Don't overwork the dough.
 The warmth of your hands will decrease the temperature of the ingredients, resulting in a flatter loaf.